 Past Policy Fellows:

-Teryn has appeared on national television and radio and published in the Harvard Law & Policy Review, National Journal, Issues in Science & Technology, Forbes, San Francisco Chronicle, Huffington Post, Yale E360, The Plain Dealer, Baltimore Sun and other publications.
+Teryn is a Stanford graduate, Truman Scholar, and Rhodes Scholarship Finalist.
+He has appeared on national television and radio and published in Forbes, National Journal, Harvard Law & Policy Review, Huffington Post, San Francisco Chronicle, Issues in Science & Technology, Yale Environment 360, SAIS Review, and other publications.
 He currently lives in Washington, DC.
 Twitter: @TerynNorris

 Jesse Jenkins is a leading energy and climate policy analyst and advocate and serves as Director of Energy & Climate Policy at the Breakthrough Institute.
 He is the lead author or co-author of numerous reports including “Energy Emergence: Rebound and Backfire as Emergent Phenomena,” “Where Good Technologies Come From,” “Post-Partisan Power,” “Strengthening Clean Energy Competitiveness,” “Rising Tigers, Sleeping Giant,” “Jumpstarting a Clean Energy Revolution with a National Institutes of Energy,” and widely cited analysis Congressional climate change legislation.
 Jesse’s work and analysis has been featured in Time, Newsweek, Fortune, New York Times, Wall Street Journal, Washington Post, and other major media outlets.
 He has appeared on National Public Radio, MSNBC, and in the pages of Forbes, Atlantic Monthly, San Francisco Chronicle, Yale Environment 360 and other publications.